 Below you'll find a number of different useful resources available to PLA students on campus and in the Madison community.
 The Department's Undergraduate and Graduate Coordinators are helpful connections for students, as well.
-Staff are dedicated to supporting PLA students from all backgrounds and are knowledgable advocates and helpful guides in navigating campus.
+Staff are dedicated to supporting PLA students from all backgrounds and are knowledgeable advocates and helpful guides in navigating campus.

 GIS Labs on campus – GIS not working in the Music Hall lab or in Ag Hall, or the labs are occupied?
 Try one of these.